ceph/ceph.io/src/en/news/blog/2022/s3select-intro/index.md

 Despite the potential value of this data, extracting it from storage can be costly in terms of both network and CPU resources.

 Using s3select may reduce that cost dramatically.

+Our goal is to turn CEPH object storage more attractive for analytical operations, Not just for storing data.

 ## Parquet vs CSV and JSON
 ![parquet illustration](images/parquet_structure.png)